ScottMaclure/dicey/README.md

 * Responsive dice-rolling app.
 * Fits well with our Use Cases.
-* Avoid styling with Twitter bootstrap.
+* Avoid all styling by using Twitter bootstrap.
 * Use ReactJS for composing the application.

+See docs/todo.md for detailed notes.

 ## Building